NBCNews.com

-The site was founded in 1996 as a 50-50 venture between NBCUniversal and Microsoft at the same time as the two companies formed a separate joint venture for the cable news network MSNBC.
+The site was founded in 1996 as a 50-50 venture between NBC and Microsoft; at the same time the two companies formed a separate joint venture for the cable news network MSNBC.
 Although they shared the same name, msnbc.com and MSNBC maintained separate corporate structures and news operations, with msnbc.com headquartered on the West Coast on the Microsoft campus in Redmond, Washington, and MSNBC in the NBC headquarters in New York.

-Microsoft divested its stake in the MSNBC channel in 2005, and divested its stake in msnbc.com in July 2012.
+Microsoft divested its stake in the MSNBC channel in 2005, and divested its stake in msnbc.com in July 2012; the channel was concurrently rebranded under the NBC News name, and the msnbc.com domain name was later relaunched as a site for the cable network.